-Nationally I've been active in Imagining America: Artists Scholars In Public Life, a consortium of academic institutions dedicated to public work in the arts, humanities, and design.
+Nationally I've been active in Imagining America: Artists Scholars In Public Life, a consortium of academic institutions and cultural organizations dedicated to public work in the arts, humanities, and design.
 I've served on the boards of other initiatives focused on civic engagement and liberal education.
 In 2010-12, I was a member of the National Task Force on Civic Learning and Democratic Engagement, commissioned by the U.S. Department of Education.
 Our 2011 report, A Crucible Moment: College Learning and Democracy's Future, remains a landmark call for democratic engagement in higher education.

 I've sat on the boards of cultural and civic organizations in Michigan and Maine, as well as on publication initiatives for engaged scholarship.
 I've served as an advisor to museum exhibitions, documentaries, and other public-cultural projects.
-I continue to consult and speak widely on civic engagement, community-based learning, and academic innovation.
+I continue to consult and speak widely on civic engagement, community-based learning, nontraditional students, and academic innovation.

 Below is a roster of this work.
 Some items link to further information, as well as relevant writing, teaching, and projects.
 My vita gives a more complete list of my administrative work and campus consulting.

 Director, Arts of Citizenship Program, University of Michigan (1998-2005)